vaidheeswarisanthosh/Pet-Adoption-Project/readme.md

 Manage all users (adopters, shelters, and admins).

-View and moderate all pet profiles and adoption applications.
+View and moderate all pet profiles .

 # Logout Button